 10 Ways to Immerse Yourself in the Arts

 Ann Arbor’s rich history as a destination for arts & culture goes back decades.
-Seamlessly interwoven with the University of Michigan’s presence as an artistic and theatrical giant in the community, Ann Arbor is the perfect destination for those who love museums, festivals and events, live performances, outdoor art, galleries, artist studios, and more.
+Seamlessly interwoven with the University of Michigan’s presence as an artistic and theatrical giant in the community, Ann Arbor is the perfect destination for those who love museums, festivals and events, live performances such as those of the University Musical Society, outdoor art, galleries, artist studios, and more.
 Home to hundreds of public art pieces, the Ann Arbor area is rich landscape filled with all you need to feed your creative side.
+Don't forget to bookmark our events calendar, to find the latest arts and culture events happening in and around Ann Arbor!

 The newly-renovated University of Michigan Museum of Natural History is absolutely not to be missed.
 This place will blow you away!
 Its new Planetarium & Dome Theater will entertain you and educate you with programs from archaeology to zoology and everything in between.
 The mammoth found just minutes away in the small city of Chelsea is on display, along with tons of other new exhibits that are interactive, hands-on, and utterly fascinating.